-The 1997 adaptation starring the bisexual actress Anna Paquin is playing on Starz for Black History Month and it’s a great chance to watch the film if you’ve never seen productions of the work before.
-Considering the novel was published in 1946, the discussions had are boundary-pushing and considerably daring for the time.
+The 1997 adaptation stars the bisexual actress Anna Paquin, and considering the novel was published in 1946, the discussions had are boundary-pushing and considerably daring for the time.

 Bernice chides Frankie about her lack of femininity, asking why she’s had her hair “chopped off like a convict,” but ultimately she hopes to educate her on the ways of the world.
 Frankie’s dream of going to the Alaskan wilderness with her brother and his bride is not going to happen, and Bernice tries to prepare her for that.
 She simply has to go through adolescence like everyone else, despite her struggles to find a place with anyone in her town.
 Her attempts at being a nice girl in a dress like everyone wants her to be are all failed.
 She tries her hand at a date with a military recruit that ends in her smashing a glass pitcher over his head.